docsforadobe/javascript-tools-guide/7 - Intergrating External Libraries/defining-entry-points-for-direct-access.rst

 Two ();

 The signature strings for these two functions would be "One_ds", "Two".

-NOTE: You cannot define function overloading by returning multiple different signatures for one function.
+.. note:: You cannot define function overloading by returning multiple different signatures for one function.
   Attempting to do so produces undefined results.

 .. _library-termination: